How does NG Firewall license counting work?

 Any host in excess of your count is automatically bypassed: exempted from filtering & processing.
 These devices retain full internet access but are not subject to filtering apps like Web Filter, Application Control, or Threat Prevention.

 This logic also applies in reverse: you can create Bypass Rules to exempt traffic from filtering.
 Doing so also excludes them from your license count.
-For example, if you have ten computers, five VoIP phones, and a multifunction printer, you have 16 total hosts.
+For example, if you have ten computers, five VoIP phones, and a multi-function printer, you have 16 total hosts.
 However, the VoIP devices & printer can be bypassed, reducing your "filtered" host count to just the ten computers.

 More details here: How to bypass traffic from filtering